ensdomains/address-encoder/README.md

 const encodedAddress = encodeBtcAddress(decodedAddress);
 ```

+### EVM Chains

+There are a variety of EVM chains supported, however none of them (except for ETH) are exported from `coins` or `coders`.
+If you want to individually import for an EVM chain, you can just use the `eth` import as a replacement.

 ## Contribution Guide

 To add a coin to this library, or if you're interested in contributing in any other way, read the [contribution guide](https://github.com/ensdomains/address-encoder/blob/master/docs/contribution-guide.md) before submitting a PR.